kazaamjt/BlogContent/index.md

 The plan is simple, create a frankenstein cluster of machines using any hardware I can get my hands on.
 Step one is providing space for all these different machine.
 Luckily my roommate had a server-rack in a garage somewhere.
-(Who fucking doesn't?)
+(Who doesn't?)

 Now all of the hardware I have, are old desktops, laptops and tiny computers.
 So at some point, the plan is to mount the hardware from those machines on panels that nicely slide in to the rack.